Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Numerical Experiments

 Under the assumption of sparse signal with $2RL$ separated spikes, we compare the four non-convex IT algorithms in terms of success rate.
 The sensing matrix $A$ is of size $100 \times 1500$.
 A success is recorded if the relative recovery error is less than 0.001.
 The success rate is averaged over 50 random realizations.

-Fig. \ref{figure:DCT} shows success rates for the four algorithms with increasing factor $F$ from 2 to 8.
+Figure \ref{figure:DCT} shows success rates for the four algorithms with increasing factor $F$ from 2 to 8.
 Along with the increasing $F$, the success rates for the algorithms decrease, though at different rates of decline.
-In all plots, TL1IT-s2 is the best with the highest success rates, with TL1IT-s3 as the second.
+In all plots, TL1IT-s1 is the best with the highest success rates.
 At $F=2$, both half thresholding and hard thresholding successfully recover signal in the regime of small sparsity $k$.
 However when $F$ becomes larger, the half thresholding algorithm deteriorates sharply.
 Especially at $F = 8$, it lies almost flat.
-Again TL1IT-s3 lags behind TL1IT-s2.